AlonKellner/alonkellner.github.io/_posts/he-il/2024-08-14-lessons-from-launch.md

     See <a href="https://www.linkedin.com/posts/alonkellner_audio-dataviz-datascience-activity-7225925608675921920-FExs?utm_source=share&utm_medium=member_desktop">the original post on LinkedIn</a>
 </div>

-As you can see none of these got many likes, so why am getting all excited about them?
+As you can see none of these got many likes, so why am I getting all excited about them?

 Well, two main reasons, firstly it's not a series of posts, it's the beginning of a collaboration, a sign of good faith between me and the Panel community leaders, on my next big announcement they might do it again.
 Secondly, this is the first international community the WaloViz got exposed to, this is great, since I did not put a lot of focus on international communities, although in retrospect I should have.